CHSS Advice Line

 The pages in this section are a very brief overview of a very complex issue.
 If you are struggling with mood, emotions, or mental wellbeing, it is best to seek more specialist information.

-The experience of a medical condition can impact a lot on your mood.
+The experience of a medical condition can impact your mood a lot.
 So can the stress of being close to, or responsible for, someone else who is experiencing medical problems.
-Often, this comes with the realisation that there are things you can no longer do, or big changes in your life which affect the things that comfort you.
+Often, this comes with the realisation that there are things you can no longer do, or big changes in your life which affect the things that comfort you, or that you have new responsibilities and stresses.

 Low mood or depression don’t just mean being sad.
 They can also feel like: